geminilabs/site-reviews-v2/README.md

 #### Current Features

-- [new] Akismet integration to provide spam-validation
-- [new] Autocomplete AssignedTo metabox
 - Actively developed and supported
 - Ajax pagination of reviews
+- Akismet integration to provide spam-validation
 - Assign reviews to a Post/Page ID
+- Autocomplete AssignedTo metabox
 - Bayesian ranking for posts with assigned reviews (can be used for WP_Query sorting)
 - Clean and easy-to-configure user interface
 - Configurable Widgets